-As Berkeley Law dean, Professor Choudhry developed a strategic agenda built around the pillars of Access, Innovation, Service, and Globalization.
-He launched a series of specific initiatives to implement this agenda, including the Access for All fundraising campaign for need-based financial aid and the Berkeley Law Opportunity Scholarship for first generation college students to reaffirm Berkeley Law’s commitment to social mobility; the Berkeley IP Lab, the Environmental Law Clinic and Startup@BerkeleyLaw to provide multi-disciplinary, experiential education opportunities for Berkeley Law students that leverage the unique opportunities afforded by UC Berkeley and our proximity to Silicon Valley; and the enhancement of Public Interest Fellowships and Bridge Fellowships to enable Berkeley Law graduates to pursue careers in public interest and public service lawyering.
+Professor Choudhry was Dean from 2014 to 2016, and developed a strategic agenda built around the pillars of Access, Innovation, Service and Globalization.
+He launched a series of specific initiatives to implement this agenda, including the Access for All fundraising campaign for need-based financial aid, the Berkeley Law Opportunity Scholarship for first generation college students to reaffirm Berkeley Law’s commitment to social mobility, and special recruitment efforts that increased the proportion of African American and Latino students in the 1L class by 50%; the Berkeley IP Lab, the Environmental Law Clinic and Startup@BerkeleyLaw to provide multi-disciplinary, experiential education opportunities for Berkeley Law students that leverage the unique opportunities afforded by UC Berkeley and our proximity to Silicon Valley; the enhancement of Public Interest Fellowships and Bridge Fellowships to enable Berkeley Law graduates to pursue careers in public interest and public service lawyering, and the proposal to create the President’s Public Service Law Fellowships.
 He also struck the Experiential Education Taskforce, the Globalization Taskforce, and the Equity and Inclusion Working Group, to chart a series of strategic initiatives for Berkeley Law in these areas.

 Professor Choudhry holds law degrees from Oxford, Toronto, and Harvard, was a Rhodes Scholar, and served as law clerk to Chief Justice Antonio Lamer of the Supreme Court of Canada.